matharoo/coursemanager-react/README.md

 ```

 ## Spinning up a docker container
+To run a docker container just run these commands if you have docker setup on your machine(tested on MacOSX Catalina):
 ```sh
 cd coursemanager-react
 docker build -t newreact .
 docker run -it -p 80:80 -d newreact
 ```
 Done.
-You can access the app on http://localhost
+Now the app will be served on container via nginx.You can access the app on http://localhost